In Search of the Canonical Harmony for 12-TET: The Case , The ``Wide Thirds'' System

 \subsubsection{Visualization: The Levi Graphs}

 The incidence graph of a configuration is formally known as a \textbf{Levi graph}.
-In Figure \ref{fig:levi_concentric}, we present this graph in a layout corresponding to the spectral analysis from the previous sections.
-The Blue and Red universes form two concentric rings, with the $P$ and $L$ operations creating the perimeter of each ring.
-The $R$ operations (gold dashed lines) act as radial wormholes fusing the two worlds together.
+In Figure \ref{fig:levi_concentric_delta3}, we present this graph in a layout corresponding to the spectral analysis from the previous sections.
+The Blue and Red universes form two concentric rings, with the $P$ and $R$ operations creating the perimeter of each ring.
+The $L$ operations (gold lines) act as radial wormholes fusing the two worlds together.

-In Figure \ref{fig:levi_circular}, we present two visualizations of the graph.
-On the left, chords are arranged in the standard sequential notation ($D_0, M_0, D_1, M_1 \dots$), highlighting the local alternating nature of the Blue and Red subnetworks.
-On the right, the chords are arranged according to the Hamiltonian cycle (see Section \ref{sec:invariants}) found in the system ($D_0, M_0, D_3, M_3 \dots$), revealing the global symmetry of the connections.
+In Figure \ref{fig:levi_circular_delta3}, we present two visualizations of the graph.
+On the left, chords are arranged in the standard sequential notation, highlighting the local alternating nature.
+On the right, the chords are arranged according to the Hamiltonian cycle, revealing the global symmetry.